keigoi/ocaml-mpst/instructions.md

   | `right(x, ch) -> ...
 ```

-For details, see the [notes on library dependencies](README.md#notes-on-optional-library-dependencies), implemented on top of [concur-shims](packages/concur-shims/)
+For details, see the [notes on library dependencies](README.md#notes-on-optional-library-dependencies).

-Note that the light version of mpst-ocaml, which is not parametric on the transport but uses only the in-build [Event module](https://caml.inria.fr/pub/docs/manual-ocaml/libref/Event.html) of ocaml, matches the exact syntax from the paper and is available to try [here](https://keigoi.github.io/ocaml-mpst-light/index.html) follows the syntax of the paper.
+Note that, by un-installing `lwt`, ocaml-mpst uses only the in-build [Event module](https://caml.inria.fr/pub/docs/manual-ocaml/libref/Event.html) of ocaml, matches the exact syntax from the paper.

 ## Additional details